Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Bengals have been favored by 2.5 points or more three times this season and covered the spread in one of them.

-- Cincinnati's games this year have hit the over on three of eight set point totals (37.5%).
+- Cincinnati's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- Cincinnati is 4-2 against the spread and 5-1 overall this season when the team notches more than 22.5 points.
+- Cincinnati is 4-2 against the spread and 5-1 overall in games when it puts up more than 22.5 points.

-- Cincinnati is 3-3 against the spread and 4-2 overall when the team picks up over 304.9 yards.
+- When Cincinnati picks up over 304.9 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Bengals have turned the ball over 10 times this season, five more turnovers than the Browns have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Browns.